lmullen/jsr/_source/issues/vol16/thompson.markdown

 waves of social media.
 The early advocates of this platform can rejoice because the avenue of content delivery has come to the platform.
 We, however, need to utilize the platform in ways that benefit all who come to the site.
-In order to make his move, however, we needed something we had not had: money.
+In order to make this move, however, we needed something we had not had: money.
 To begin to rectify this situation, *JSR* received a seed grant from Mercer University's Office of the Provost to find new ways to support the work of the journal.
 Under that grant, we have